scalameta/scalafmt/docs/configuration.md

 align.stripMargin
 ```

-This functionality is enabled in all presets except `align=none` where it was
+This functionality is enabled in all presets except `align.preset=none` where it was
 disabled since the parameter's introduction in v2.5.0.

 ## Newlines